C-MENT Audition Information, Tips and Pointers

 - “Plant” or stand still on stage unless you are moving with purpose as part of your audition.

 “Good morning.
 My name is John Smith and I’m in 6th grade.
 Today I’ll be singing “If I Were a Rich Man” from Fiddler on the Roof and performing the Wizard’s monologue from The Wizard of Oz.”

 “Good evening.
-My name is Sally Johnson and I’m 16 years old.
-I will sing I Belong by Kathryn Scott and perform Juliet’s monologue from the play Romeo & Juliet.”
+My name is Sally Johnson and I’m a sophomore at Mt.
+Carmel High School.
+I will sing “You Say” by Lauren Daigle and perform Juliet’s monologue from the play Romeo & Juliet.”